AndiCover/password_strength_evaluator/README.md

 We never know what the programmer or an attacker does with your password.
 Even if the source code is available publicly it does not mean that this code runs unchanged on a server.

 ## Installation
-`./gradlew vaadinBuildFrontend` prepares all the Vaadin frontend files.
+`./gradlew vaadinBuildFrontend` prepares all the Vaadin frontend files.<br>
-`./gradlew startCassandra` starts the included Cassandra database on a Windows host in the background.
+`./gradlew startCassandra` starts the included Cassandra database on a Windows host in the background.<br>
 `./gradlew runApplication` starts the application.
 The application is reachable on http://127.0.0.1:8080.

 ## Unit tests